Why Christian Education?

 The Greek & Roman worlds focused rhetoric training on individuals who would become citizen leaders, preparing them to speak eloquently and persuasively about the issues of the day.
 A rhetorician was a person of good character who tried to convince people of wisdom.
 The pursuit of virtue and the proclamation of truth are lifelong skills for citizens of God’s kingdom.

-As our history explains, our school’s roots come from the homeschooling community, and many families came to appreciate having direct involvement with their children’s schooling one day a week.
+As our history explains, our school’s roots come from the homeschooling community, and many families came to appreciate having direct involvement with their children’s schooling .

 ATHLETICS & ACTIVITIES

-Each fall, the fifth grade through high school students audition for roles in the annual Shakespeare production.
+Each fall, the fifth through eighth grade students audition for roles in the annual Shakespeare production.